Last updated on March 7th, 2021 at 01:02 am

 Family.
 Friendship.
-These are the kids of bonds where the entire idea of selflessness comes from.
-We’re taught from a young age that if we behave; if we do what we’re told — our actions will equal to rewards.
+These are the kinds of bonds where the entire idea of selflessness comes from.
+We’re taught from a young age that if we behave; if we do what we’re told—our actions will equal rewards.
 But as we grow older, we discover the inequities in life.
-We find out that sometimes no matter how hard we try, we’ll see no improvements to our lives — sometimes there’re simply no rewards for the blood, sweat and tears that we put in!
+We find out that sometimes no matter how hard we try, we’ll see no improvements to our lives—sometimes there’re simply no rewards for the blood, sweat and tears that we put in!

 The simple fact: it is so easy to get screwed over in life!

 So why do we help if it’s unrealistic to expect anything for what we do?

 Because we can be selfless.
 We can do things for others simply because we like them.
 And because this is completely possible, events like #AWDTO: Movember Edition can exist.
 Above, Zach pointed out that selfishness is important to our survival.
 But he also commented on the nature of selflessness and where we’re going next:

 “[W]hen you’re able to consider others and give back… everyone goes “Hey that’s awesome good for you!” and we give praise… because we recognize that value in doing it.
 Our new world of having plenty (in Canada at least), is teaching us to do more… social good, giving back, charity, caring for others etc.